fpom/hyena/README.md

 Let `system` be an instance of the `System` class as defined above.
 Such a system is aimed at being executed, or simulated, that is: its transitions may be fired, depending on their guards, at a given cost, and leading to updates in the structures.
-To describe such an executable semantics, `hyena` adopts the Python language as a concrete way to write and execute expressions such as guards, costs, or those involved in updates.
+To describe such an executable semantics, `hyena` adopts the Python language as a concrete way to write and execute expressions and statements such as guards, costs, or updates.
-The execution semantics define how transitions can be executed by making explicit in which context each expression or statement is evaluated (following the usual rules of Python).
+The execution semantics defines how transitions can be executed by making explicit in which context each expression or statement is evaluated (following the usual rules of Python).
-We assume a subset of Python that allows no side effects other than assignments in `Transition.update`, eg, a function is not allowed to assign a global variable.
+We assume a subset of Python that allows no side-effects other than assignments in `Transition.update`, eg, a function is not allowed to assign a global variable.
+As for the type constraints, this is only loosely enforced and it its modeler's responsibility to avoid side-effects.

 ### System states